jcas12/jcas12/README.md

 ## 🎯 Interests

 - 🎮 Playing Pokemon!
-- 🎧 Mostly Tyler the Creator, but usually chill music!
+- 🎧 Love listening to Tyler the Creator, but usually Beabadoobee is also nice!
 - 📚 Watching youtube videos on cybersecurity and web dev!
 - 🧠 Grinding leetcode and reading philosophy topics!